grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Block Producer `{{ producer }}` candidates shall nominate themselves and register their intent to produce blocks on the EOS Blockchain by executing the `{{ regproducer }}` contract.

 ### Article 20 - Block Producer Rewards
 Block Producers shall be rewarded for block production and vote processing from an annual 1% rate of inflation to the EOS Token.
-Rewards shall be transferred from the `{{ eosio.bpay }}` and `{{ eosio.vpay }}` system accounts to the Block Producer account submitted to the `{{ regproducer }}` and calulated as follows;
+Rewards shall be transferred from the `{{ eosio.bpay }}` and `{{ eosio.vpay }}` system accounts to the Block Producer account submitted to the `{{ regproducer }}` and calculated as follows;

 * **Rewards for Block Production** `{{ eosio.bpay }}`
     From the 1% inflation, .25% shall be paid on a per-block-created basis to the top 21 Block Producers determined by the number of votes they receive.